rosmed/slicer_ros2_module/docs/pages/mrml-ros-nodes.rst

          m_string = sub.GetLastMessage()
          # alternate, get a string with the full message
          m_string_yaml = sub.GetLastMessageYAML()
-         # since the subscriber is a MRML node, you can also create an observer with
+         # since the subscriber is a MRML node, you can also create an observer (callback)
-         # a callback to trigger some code when a new message is received
+         # to trigger some code when a new message is received
-         subString.AddObserver("ModifiedEvent", myCallback)
+         observerId = subString.AddObserver('ModifiedEvent', myCallback)

    .. tab:: **C++**